ga-wdi-exercises/landlord/readme_copy.md

   - after updating it should redirect to the updated apartments show route
 - Have a delete route for a single apartment specified by the params value in the URL. (e.g. `DELETE /apartments/4`)
   - when there's a `DELETE` request to this route, it will delete the apartment specified.

+#### CLI Bonus

+  - extend functionality of the command line app where you, the landlord, can assign people to apartments, evict tenants, change rent and .... whatever you want!

 ### BONUS